jimboharrison/TemboTechTest-ApplicationService-Private/log.md

 1. Both products are abstracted into seperate Console app projects.
 Looking back, probably not needed to good to demonstrate how these processors may be consumed with a very dummy example of some DI being setup ( not included all services, only examples )
 2. AdministratorOne is a third party so have included a wrapper and known types.
 AdministratorTwo I have assumed is already a wrapper around an external library so have consumed this directly in the product processor code

+### If I had more time

+1. Unit testing for logic and validation
+2. Abstract out the validation values into a DB or at least config file.
+Ideally some sort of storage that can be managed outside of product releases.
+3. Requirements for exactly what the Products were processing is unclear.
+It is dealing with money, so assumption is it needs to be secure.
+If consumed by API would need to handle this.
+Out of scope for task requirements though.